aleenawilson04/COOKIE-TinkerHerHack/README.md

 [mention your project hosted project link here]

 ### Project Description
-This project is all about finding events , conserts nearby
+This project is all about finding events , conserts nearby using geo location

 ### The Problem statement